disaster-recovery-invest-plan-IT-cybersecurity-Kotori-Technologies

 This is the type of thinking that causes companies to go out of business.
 A white paper published by Quocirca explains why business continuity shouldn't be an extreme case:

-Both extremes aren’t ideal.
-In one case, a company invests way too much in disaster recovery and has a very poor ROI as a result.
+Neither extreme is ideal.
+In one case, a company invests too much in disaster recovery and has a very poor ROI.
 This is money that could have been spent better elsewhere.
-In the other case, a company completely ignores disaster recovery and has to learn the hard way what happens as a result of business downtime: losing money by the minute.
+In the other case, a company completely ignores disaster recovery and must learn what happens due to business downtime: losing money by the minute.

-It’s all about finding the right balance that will give you a positive ROI.
-It’s not hard to see why many businesses have a hard time finding this balance.
+It's all about finding the right balance to give you a positive ROI.
+It's not hard to see why many businesses have difficulty finding this balance.
 With little to no experience on the topic, companies have no basis to go off of.
-Disaster recovery service providers can help businesses find their acceptable risk and form a disaster recovery strategy that will yield a positive ROI.
+Disaster recovery service providers can help businesses find acceptable risks and form a disaster recovery strategy that will yield a positive ROI.

 To talk more about this, or anything else, please contact us.
 Thanks.